-So, how do you go about planning in uncertain times?
+How do you go about planning in uncertain times?

-Perhaps the first step is recognising that the situation is nothing new.
+Unexpected change has become the norm, so perhaps, the first step is recognising that the situation is nothing new.
 Few organisations have ever had the luxury of knowing what the future holds.
 The difference now is the speed of change.
 Today, the amount of change that can take place in five years is the equivalent of twenty years a century ago.
 The challenge is to embrace the uncertainty rather than shying away from it.

 The most important part of the planning process is to seek to identify possible future changes in the market place that could impact on your organisation.
 Logistics infrastructure planning should not start off with potential storage and distribution requirements, but with the widest possible view as to where the organisation might be in five, ten or even twenty years' time.